Hyundai i30 hatchback - Interior & comfort

 Hyundai i30 dashboard

-Sitting in pride of place in the i30 is a touchscreen infotainment system, measuring eight inches on entry-level versions and 10.25 inches on higher specs.
-It supports Apple CarPlay and Android Auto and shortcut buttons make it really easy to use.
+Sitting in pride of place in the i30 is a touchscreen infotainment system, measuring eight inches on the SE Connect and 10.25 inches on both the Premium and N Line, which also get a 7-inch digital cluster in place of conventional analogue instruments.
+The infotainment system supports Apple CarPlay and Android Auto and shortcut buttons make it really easy to use.
 For the 2020 facelift, Hyundai repositioned the buttons at the bottom of the screen, which feels more intuitive and looks more modern.

 While almost all the materials inside the i30 are of a high quality, our eyes (and hands) were constantly drawn to the horizontal trim piece running across the middle of the dashboard.
 It looks nice enough, but feels unpleasantly cheap and scratchy.
 This is a shame, as it’s in a prominent position and undermines the better materials found inside the i30.

-Since the facelift, there are just three trim levels available with the i30: SE Connect, N Line and Premium.
+Since the facelift the i30 range is now much easier to understand, with just three trim lines: SE Connect, N Line and Premium.
 The original entry-level model was withdrawn, which means both equipment levels and prices are higher than before.
-The cheapest SE Connect cars feature alloy wheels, a reversing camera, cruise control and plenty of smartphone connectivity, so should prove popular with private and business buyers alike.
+The cheapest SE Connect cars feature 16-inch alloy wheels, a reversing camera, cruise control and plenty of smartphone connectivity, so should prove popular with private and business buyers alike.

-Premium trim is focused on luxury rather than sportiness, so features part-synthetic leather/part-cloth seats (which are heated for front occupants), tinted windows and an electronic parking brake.
+Premium trim is focused on luxury rather than sportiness, so features part-synthetic leather/part-cloth seats (which are heated for front occupants), tinted windows and an electronic parking brake, while its alloys split the difference between the SE Premium and N Line at 17 inches.
 A heated steering wheel becomes standard, as does wireless phone charging, automatic wipers, extra safety features and a powered driver’s seat.

-Besides paint colour and gearbox, there are no optional extras to choose - all the tech is bundled into the three trim levels.
+Besides paint colour (around £600 for metallics and pearls, and £300 for the solid Atlas White) and gearbox, there are no optional extras to choose – all the tech is bundled into the three trim levels.
 Your dealer will be able to advise on accessories like tow bars, floor mats and roof racks.